 Gently push the stars from the cookie cutter and then place them on the prepared trays a couple of centimetres apart, as they do not spread too much.
 Once they are all on your tray, brush the top of each one with the reserved meringue mixture, making sure you coat them evenly but not too thick or too thin.

 Bake one tray at a time in the middle of the oven, for approximately 12-14 minutes, until the meringue is set but not browned.
+If you’re making the smaller 3cm stars, they take approximately 6-8 minutes.
 I find that by placing an empty tray on the top shelf of the oven, it helps the meringue not to brown too quickly.

-Allow the cookies to cool on the tray for a couple of minutes, before transferring them to a wire rack to cool completely.
+Allow the cookies to cool on the tray for about 5 minutes, before transferring them to a wire rack to cool completely.

 Then store in an airtight container.